samskivert/jmustache/README.md

 Newline trimming
 ----------------

-Newlines immediately following the opening or closing section tag are trimmed.
+If the opening or closing section tag are the only thing on a line, any newline following the tag is trimmed.
 This allows for civilized templates, like:

     Favorite foods:
     {{#people}}